Quantitative Social Science Data

 Last, there’s much more to it than just academic research data: try e.g. Awesome Public Datasets, Data.World, Google Public Data and Dataset Search, the Guardian Data Blog data index, or the /r/datasets and /r/dataisbeautiful Reddit channels.

 P.S.
-I am not interested in documenting closed-source business data (re)sellers like Qlik DataMarket, Quandl and Statista.
+I am not interested in documenting closed-source business data (re)sellers like Qlik DataMarket, Quandl and Statista, and do not accept recommendations from non-academic providers for building this page (or any other on this website).